umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Config-Transforms/index.md

 ## appSettings.json transforms

-On Umbraco Cloud, projects by default comes with an **appSettings.json** file for each of your different environments that is available on Umbraco Cloud.
+On Umbraco Cloud, projects come with an **appSettings.json** file for each of your different environments.

 With this you can add different  environment specific settings to your project.